 LED lights are the future.
-Go to any home improvement store, and you'll notice an increase in LED bulbs and fixtures and way less fluorescent and incandescent lights.
+Go to any home improvement store, and you’ll notice an increase in LED bulbs and fixtures and way fewer fluorescent and incandescent lights.

-In the past three years of us growing microgreens, we have seen a considerable change in the quality and decrease in the price of LED lights.
-It's only going to get better, so we will try to update our recommended lights as much as possible.
+In the past three years of our growing microgreens, we have seen a considerable change in the quality and a decrease in the price of LED lights.
+It will only get better, so we will try to update our recommended lights as much as possible.